Joint Injections for Arthritis Pain

 Some people will have a temporary flare of pain in the injected joint, which should resolve in 48 hours.
 Repeated cortisone shots can cause the cartilage to deteriorate and weaken tendons and ligaments around the joint.

-Scott Rodeo, MD, co-director of the Tissue Engineering, Regeneration, and Repair Program at Weill Medical College of Cornell University in New York says, “There’s no perfect data that says how often or how many steroid injections in a lifetime are okay; two or three over the course of year seems to be reasonable and safe.”
+Scott Rodeo, MD, co-director of the Tissue Engineering, Regeneration, and Repair Program at Weill Medical College of Cornell University in New York says, “There’s no perfect data that says how often or how many steroid injections in a lifetime are OK; two or three over the course of year seems to be reasonable and safe.”
 Zilretta has not yet been tested for repeat administration.

-Who it’s Best for: Steroid injections are good for people with a very painful or inflamed joint who need fast, temporary relief.
+Who It’s Best For: Steroid injections are good for people with a very painful or inflamed joint who need fast, temporary relief.

 Hyaluronic Acid

 Benefits and Risks: Although studies of HA injections have occasionally yielded disappointing results, many experts agree that a series of these shots can give significant relief from pain and stiffness.
-Dr. Rodeo says that about two-thirds of patients get up to 6 months’ relief.
+Dr. Rodeo says that about two-thirds of patients get up to six months’ relief.
 He says HA is safe, well tolerated and doesn’t have as many adverse effects as steroid injections do.

 The most common side effects are pain, swelling, and stiffness in and around the joint.

-Joints treated: HA injections are approved by the FDA for use in knees only, but it’s commonly used off-label in shoulders and hips as well.
+Joints Treated: HA injections are approved by the FDA for use in knees only, but it’s commonly used off-label in shoulders and hips as well.

 Prolotherapy